 - Refine your ideal customer and target market

-- Summarize findings into key takeaways for your team, executives, and board
+- Finally, Summarize findings into key takeaways for your team, executives, and board

 Let’s go back to the “market research” point of the last section.

 Approach market research with the curiosity and lack of preconceptions of a newborn puppy.
-Your aim here is not to prove your assumptions but to validate or invalidate them.
+Basically, your aim here is not to prove your assumptions but to validate or invalidate them.

-Ask your customers about their painpoints and willingness to pay for a solution.
-Gain insights from your sales and marketing teams to find information about recurring complaints and problems.
+So, ask your customers about their painpoints and willingness to pay for a solution.
+Additionally, gain insights from your sales and marketing teams to find information about recurring complaints and problems.

 Focus on One Vertical